Bill Kiley in front of St John's Episcopal Church in...

 Hate incidents "are with us and they are growing," Koubek said.

 Locally, the report said, the numbers went up as well.
-Nassau County saw a jump from 34 to 75, while Suffolk County went from 20 to 31 between 2019 and 2023.
+Nassau County saw a jump from 34 in 2019 to 75 in 2023, while Suffolk County went from 20 to 31.
 Nassau's numbers increased sharply in just two years, from 28 in 2021 to 61 in 2022 to 75 in 2023.

 Hate crimes are offenses deemed to be motivated by a bias or belief about a victim’s race, religion, gender, ethnicity, sexual orientation or other factors.

-Little, of the Smithtown/Brookhaven group, said that many acts of hate do not get officially recorded because they do not rise to the level of a crime.
+Little, of the Smithtown/Brookhaven group, said many acts of hate do not get officially recorded because they do not rise to the level of a crime.

 Since the Oct.
 7 attack by Hamas on Israel, and Israel’s subsequent war against Hamas in Gaza, advocates say acts of antisemitism and Islamophobia on Long Island also have risen sharply.